Change to clang-format

 As possible solution too the large number of changes in the original reformat, only reformatting lines as they get changed, was mentioned.
 This is possible with clang-format-diff.
 This might be sightly inconsistency between new lines formatted with clang-format and old lines.
 It also might mean that alignment is not always consistent between modified and unmodified lines.

-#4 Updated by Roland Schulz 11 months ago
+#4 Updated by Roland Schulz about 1 year ago

 We could patch clang-format.
 But I'm less exited about making changes which we don't try to upstream.
 Both because this requires everyone to install a modified version of clang-format (and that is harder to distribute and build than uncrustify) and because it requires continued effort to rebase those changes if we want to update clang-format semi regularly.